-This week is National Mental Health Awareness Week in the UK and this year’s theme focuses on tackling stress.
+Today is World Mental Health Day, an opportunity to spark global discussions about mental health issues and mobilise efforts in support of mental health.
 Here we take a look at how employers can encourage good mental health in their organisation to better support staff and retain their best people.

 While attitudes towards employee health and wellbeing have improved significantly in recent years, there is still a lack of understanding and support for mental health issues in the modern workplace.
 So much so, that a recent study by Business in the Community (BITC) found that 15% of employees who chose to divulge a mental health issue faced dismissal, disciplinary action or demotion.